 FP GOV 4.05: Organization of the Governing Body

-The organization maintains a board manual that includes governing body-approved policies and up-to-date minutes and records of all meetings.
+The organization maintains a board manual that includes governing body-related policies and up-to-date minutes and records of all meetings.

+Interpretation: Board manual documentation may be held in an electronic board management system/portal.

 Note: Please see the Governance Standards Tool Kit - Board Manual Table of Contents and Board Meeting Minutes Template for additional guidance on this standard.